-Lately, I have the pleasure to connect with Anders Hjorth, he is a recognised expert in all things SEO and public speaking.
+Lately, I have the pleasure to connect with Anders Hjorth, he is a recognised expert in all things PPC and public speaking.
 In this interview Anders talks about the difficulty of building a personal brand through conferences (and how to fix it) and the challenges of pitching for them ( and how to fix them).

 Anders, do you think public speaking is the best way to build your personal brand?

 I think public speaking is an excellent way of building your personal brand but it is not a stand-alone element.
 I would only consider it a channel for expressing that brand but you need to have the brand to express it.
 Simply speaking on a conference doesn’t go a long way.

 You need to think about what audience will be there, you need to research your topic, tell a compelling story, give value away, spend time on your presentation, work on your presentation style, provoke, entertain and persuade your audience.